Why I'm Not Buying Into The Trump-Led Infrastructure Boom

 Plugging the infrastructure shortfall

-The American Society of Civil Engineers estimates that United States infrastructure demand will require $3.6tn of investment through 2020 to achieve a national score of a "B-rating.
+The American Society of Civil Engineers estimates that US infrastructure demand will require $3.6tn of investment through 2020 to achieve a national score of a "B-rating.
 Going by those estimates, there will be a $1.4T infrastructure funding shortfall over the next 10 years.

 If split according to ASCE estimated needs, Canaccord Genuity analysts believe there would be an increase in funding of $786B for surface transportation (84% funding increase), $75B for water infrastructure (167% increase), $126B for electricity (17% increase), $30B for airports (26% increase), and $11B for ports and inland waterways (50% increase).
-Overall infrastructure funding would thus, receive a 50% boost with water and roads the big standouts.
+Overall infrastructure funding would thus receive a 50% boost with water and roads the big standouts.

 How will the government allocate an extra trillion in infrastructure spending?
 For some perspective, the top 10 proposed new US projects based on cost, total $50bn (see table below).
 Among the more notable: 1) a new Hudson River rail tunnel and new Penn Station, ~$25bn, 2) new international Detroit-Canada bridge, ~$3bn (Canada paying), 3) LaGuardia expansion, ~$4bn, 4) airport modernization, at LA, ATL, SF, Chicago, $6-10bn.

-However, these multi-year projects are unlikely to be more than $4-6bn of activity in 2017-2018, especially not until the new Hudson river tunnel starts. $5bn is only 2% of the $260bn spent on non-residential public construction.
-It will take a rapid start of many new mega-projects to significantly affect the $18.5trn US economy.
+However, these multi-year projects are unlikely to be more than $4-6bn of activity in 2017-2018, especially not until the new Hudson River tunnel starts. $5bn is only 2% of the $260bn spent on non-residential public construction.
+It will take a rapid start of many new mega-projects to significantly affect the $18.5tn US economy.
 It will thus be difficult to launch enough special infrastructure projects to materially accelerate US non-res public construction, let alone accelerate US GDP.

 To drive strong infrastructure spending growth, the country will need to get much more aggressive in not only maintaining and replacing existing infrastructure but also building new major transport bridges and tunnels, and to reach for Earth-altering infrastructure that addresses national risks like floods, droughts, environmental, etc. Potential 10-figure projects could include repairing and enhancing the Gulf Levee system, a Sacramento River Delta water tunnel, NYC storm protection system, Yucca mountain solution, river dredging, wetland reclamation, etc.

-Alternative energy, which was a key feature in Clinton's infrastructure plan, likely will take a back seat to surface transportation under Trump.
-Sentiment will fare badly for wind, solar and other renewable companies, but then federal support was already dwindling (e.g. the ITC / PTC phase out engineered in December 2015).
+Alternative energy, which was a key feature in Clinton's infrastructure plan, likely will take a backseat to surface transportation under Trump.
+Sentiment will fare badly for wind, solar and other renewable companies, but then Federal support was already dwindling (e.g. the ITC/PTC phaseout engineered in December 2015).
 Going forward, it is unclear what further blows the GOP Congress will be interested in landing given the strong support for wind, solar and biodiesel in the Senate.
 Trump's campaign was, after all, built with the promise to "build the next generation of roads, bridges, railways, tunnels, seaports, and airports."
 Thus, look out for new science and technology super structures like new rocket building and launch facilities, biotech labs, next generation communication and air traffic control.

 If Trump is to meaningfully stimulate the economy via infrastructure, he will have to think bigger, act quicker and ensure efficiency through targeted spending on projects which offer the most advantageous returns.